 Volatile Corrosion Inhibitors (VCIs) have been around since the 1940’s, when a product named Dichan was introduced into market.
 Dichan consisted of dicyclohexylamine-nitrite, which was described as a vapor phase corrosion inhibitor that had sufficient vapor pressure to release corrosion inhibiting molecules into the surrounding area.
-Eventually, this chemistry began to be coated onto paper, however due to the dicyclohexylamine-nitrites high vapor pressure, they began to find that the chemistry diffused rather quickly and was found to flake off the paper.
+Eventually, this chemistry began to be coated onto paper, however, due to the dicyclohexylamine-nitrites high vapor pressure, they began to find that the chemistry diffused rather quickly and was found to flake off the paper.
 In addition to these issues, it was discovered that VCI Paper tended to hold corrosion accelerating moisture in direct contact with the metal part which was causing just as much harm as good.

 Due to the health risks and the performance of VCI Paper, VCI manufacturers were in search for a new, safe, and effective application.
 In 1979, Northern Technologies International Corporation (NTIC) made two significant innovations.
-NTIC not only managed to introduce a new VCI chemical system to the market that was used as a common food additive (sodium nitrite), but were also able to successfully impregnate this additive into plastic films.
-By the early 1980’s, NTIC starting to sell VCI Paper with similar VCI technology under the brand name Zerust which left customers with a common question: What advantages/disadvantages does VCI Poly have over VCI Paper?
+NTIC not only managed to introduce a new VCI chemical system to the market that was used as a common food additive (sodium nitrite) but was also able to successfully impregnate this additive into plastic films.
+By the early 1980’s, NTIC starting to sell VCI Paper with similar VCI technology under the brand name ZERUST® which left customers with a common question: What advantages/disadvantages does VCI Poly have over VCI Paper?

 VCI Poly Advantages:

 1) VCI Poly film provides a superior moisture barrier compared to VCI Paper.
 Poly film lowers the water vapor transmission rate of the packaging and prevents even normal levels of moisture from seeping through the package and causing corrosion.